 What causes contractions?

-So what do contractions feel like?
+What do contractions feel like?

 Coping with contractions

-During the first stage of labour, the breathing techniques you learned at your antenatal classes will be very useful.
-But once in hospital and the contractions become stronger you may want something else to help like gas and air or other pain relief.
-By the second stage of labour you'll be concentrating on pushing your baby out and focussing on the end result.
+Once you're in hospital or birth centre and the contractions become stronger, you may want something else to help, such as gas and air, or another form of pain relief.
+By the second stage of labour you'll be concentrating on getting your little one in your arms.